 Medium: Original Etching

-Sheet Size: 11.75" x 8.5"
+Sheet size: 11.75" x 8.5"

 Image size: 7.25" x 5.5"

 Ange`le Delasalle is one of those women artists - such as Louise Breslau - who are simply waiting for the world of art history to reassess their extraordinary

 gifts.
 Delasalle was born in Paris.
 She studied under Jean-Paul Laurens, Jean Benjamin-Constant, and Jules Lefebvre.
 As an oil painter Ange`le Delasalle

 specialised in portraits, landscapes, and female nudes, exhibiting at the Salon d'Automne and the Salon des Artistes Franc¸ais.
 She first came to attention with

 the painting Cain and Enoch's Daughters at the Salon des Artistes Franc¸ais in 1895, winning an Honorable mention.
 She was awarded a third-class medal in

 1897 and a second-class medal in 1898, for her oil painting Retour de la chasse, now in the Muse´e de la Ville de Poitiers.
 In 1899 a travel scholarship enabled her

 to spend time in Holland and England, where she absorbed the influences of Rembrandt and Turner.
 A 1902 exhibition at the Grafton Gallery drew from one

 critic the observation that her views of London were "more English than England herself."
 Ange`le Delasalle showed her strongly-composed and confident

+etchings at the Salon des Artistes Franc¸ais, winning numerous prizes.
 Interestingly, in an age when women artists were traditionally praised for the feminine

 virtues of delicacy and subtlety, Ange`le Delasalle was hailed by the influential Gazette des Beaux-Arts for "la virilite´ de son dessin."
 Writing in the Magazine of

 Art in 1902, B. Dufernex notes that, "Her characteristic energy is such that her sex cannot be detected in her work; in fact, she was made the first and only

 woman member of the International Association of Painters under the impression that her pictures - signed simply A. Delasalle - were the work of a man."